Great Teaching, Great Learning, Great Fun!

 At Marine Academy Primary, we have developed our own Marine Curriculum, where children learn through exploration, which is comprehensive, has a clear process of learning with specific learning goals for every National Curriculum subject, for personal learning and for international mindedness.
 Our Curriculum sets out clear progression and application of skills across all areas.
 Parents can have total confidence that the needs of every child, as they grow and develop, can be catered for throughout their years in education with us at Marine Academy Primary.

 We offer a broad, exciting curriculum which enables each individual pupil to become an effective learner who can go on to realise his or her ambitions.
 The Marine Curriculum has been developed for pupils to follow with their specific learning needs in mind.
 The demands of the 21st century mean that our pupils will need to be alert to the new technologies and possibilities that these will create, and be able to swiftly adapt to change.
 We aim to ensure pupils are independently minded and confident citizens of the future.
-We have created our own Marine Curriculum by adapting the best of The International Primary Curriculum (IPC), which is a practical tool for teachers to help children learn.
+We have created our own Marine Curriculum by adapting the best of The International Primary Curriculum (IPC), which is a practical tool for teachers to help children learn, and taking into account our children's previous experiences and the local area.
 Behind the practical components of the IPC are our own beliefs about education, teaching, learning and curriculum.

 Marine Academy Primary has developed the International Primary Curriculum to ensure that we have created a curriculum which enables children to: